federicocarboni/node-ntsuspend/README.md

 TypeScript declarations are included.

-Feel free to ask anything by opening an issue on the GitHub repo.
+Feel free to ask anything by opening an issue on GitHub.

 **Only NodeJS 10.x or higher is officially supported**